 Model Architecture#

-The multi-object localization model consists of two main components: a convolutional backbone for feature extraction and a convolutional head for bounding box prediction.
-The backbone is a pretrained convolutional network such as MobileNetV3 or SSDLite.
-As in the previous part of the project, the backbone can be run once per image to extract and store features and targets on disk as PyTorch tensors.
+The multi-object localization model consists of two main components: a convolutional backbone for feature extraction and a localization head for bounding box prediction.
+The backbone is a pretrained convolutional network, such as MobileNetV3 or SSDLite, which can be run offline to extract features from images and store them on disk.
 This allows the localization head to be trained efficiently without repeatedly forwarding images through the backbone.

 Model architecture